jll63/yomm2/README.md

 `CMAKE_PREFIX_PATH`, you can use `find_package(YOMM2)` to locate YOMM2, then
 `target_link_libraries(<your_target> YOMM2::yomm2)` to add the necessary include paths and the library.
 See [this example](examples/cmakeyomm2).

+Make sure to add the install location to `CMAKE_PREFIX_PATH` so that you can use `find_package(YOMM2)` from your including project.
+For linking, the use `target_link_library(<your_target> YOMM2::yomm2)`.
+This will automatically add the necessary include directories, so this should be all you need to do to link to yomm2.

 ## Going Further